w3f/polkadot-wiki-old/docs/polkadot/builders/smart_contracts.md

 # Comparison to Smart Contract Engineering

 Developers may be familiar with other blockchains and their environments for developing smart contracts.
-For higher-level comparisons between Polkadot and other solutons you can read the overview [here](../information/comparison.md).
+A comparison between Polkadot and other environments is forthcoming.

 The rest of this document will elaborate on some key differences between developing Parachains or runtime modules and smart contracts.